Rocky Ruggiero, Ph.D.

 Prof. Ruggiero specializes in Early Renaissance Architecture, although he has lectured on subjects ranging from ancient art and architecture through the Italian Baroque.

-He also shares his knowledge and love of Florentine art as an advisory board member of the non- profit group “Friends of Florence” which has raised funds for the restoration of various works of art throughout the city.
+He also shares his knowledge and love of Florentine art as an academic advisory board member of the non- profit group “Friends of Florence” which has raised funds for the restoration of various works of art throughout the city.